ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 > So in general, there are two objections: the finiteness objection and the normativity objection

+**Machine Dispositionalism 1.1**: We can build a machine that computes the relevant function.

+**Kripke's objection to 1.1**: what do you mean by a machine?
+If you mean (1) a written machine program, the problem will come back: maybe the program should be interpret in a quus-like manner; or (2) an abstract math object; but this is not going anywhere: how do we fix this abstract machine, if the program can't fix it? ==I think the answer is already here: through intending it!== or (3) a concrete machine.
+But the problem is, a. what the machine takes in also needs interpretation, which will run into the skepticism againl and b. the concrete machine is finite c.
+When we judge a machine is malfunctioning, we must appeal to the program or the programmer's intent, which goes back to (1)!

 *Comment on Warren: What if the retraction also makes mistakes?
 Regression of retraction?
 Maybe we need to count into the disposition to rectract retraction?
 And the disposition to retraction the retraction of retraction...*